 Constructing Experience

+Abstract: The pedagogy of design/build can be deployed in a wide variety of ways in an architectural curriculum.
+Despite common goals of breaking education free of the classroom, the exploration of architecture through experiential learning, and instilling within the students a more complete understanding of the practice of architecture (amongst other objectives), the different forms that design/build can take have a significant impact on course learning objectives and student outcomes.
+A primary issue with design/build, as with most curricular constructs, then becomes balancing these objectives to optimize the learning experience for the students.
 For the past several years, design/build has become an integral part of the second year introductory building technology course at Southern Illinois University.
 We have experimented with two distinctly different styles of design/build within the construct of this course.
 The first involved the building of residential wall sections in the courtyard of the School of Architecture; the second was a more traditional community-based design/build centered on the construction of an amphitheater for an outdoor learning and event space located on university property.
 Both design/build strategies carried with them opportunities for student engagement and learning.
 However, a close examination of the response to the course learning objectives reveals significant advantages for the courtyard build over its more widely recognized community-based counterpart.
 This paper presents a comparison of the two project types, outlines the experiences each offered the students, and concludes with the position that despite its popularity, community-based design/build may, in some situations, not be the best choice for delivering experiential building content in an architectural curriculum.

 Any reproduction of this paper requires permission from the ACSA.